 By: James Asquith, CEO, and founder of Holiday Swap.

 “Influencer” does not mean influential but being influential does mean being an influencer.
 Unfortunately, in this age of social media, the word influential has lost much of its meaning – to be inspiring and persuasive.
 Influential does not equate to a number of followers or likes and it certainly does not mean an over-edited, unrealistic picture.
-Selecting the right hashtags, having 100 outtakes and editing just for a double tap – are people truly moved after seeing an aesthetically pleasing image?
+Selecting the right hashtags, having 100 outtakes and editing just for a double-tap – are people truly moved after seeing an aesthetically pleasing image?
 Probably not, and even studies show it is not mentally healthy on both the giving or receiving end of this “market”.

 Influencers on social media push the limits of realism, creating a distorted view of reality, and now it is pushing audiences away.
-What started as floating breakfasts trays in Bali “for the gram” has evolved into the complete nonsense of fairy lights wrapped around an entire seat on planes.
+What started as floating breakfast trays in Bali “for the gram” has evolved into the complete nonsense of fairy lights wrapped around an entire seat on planes.
 Traditional tourist photos of a new destination are no longer enough for accounts striving to get attention – they believe they need to be over the top to be distinguished.
 Unfortunately, many people claiming to be influencers rely on taking aesthetically pleasing pictures and editing out imperfections, when in reality people want to be inspired by something real.

 As with anything that is good in this life, both present and past, when people are on to a good thing, everyone wants a piece of the cake.
 Original influencers offered great insight into beautiful travel destinations, fitness videos, and photography.
 Once people realized that they could create similar accounts, social media became oversaturated and people strived to promote a distorted reality of perfection.
 Today, users want to see genuine experiences that are not staged with subliminal (or very explicit) advertising, particularly with products that the promoter does not even truly believe in.